rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * VersionSharePoint - sets the version in a SharePoint 2013/2016/O365 Add-In
 * VersionWix - sets the version in a Wix Project
 * VersionAndroidManifest - Sets the versionName and versionCode values in an Android project
+* VersionJSONFile - Sets the version in a named field in a JSON file

 All these tasks take at least two parameters, which are both defaulted